patchshorts/cgodwin.io/src/toybox/resumeChat.md

         "Describe a time you explained a complex topic to someone unfamiliar.
 How did you ensure clarity?", ],
       isTyping: false,
-    };
+      previous_conversation: "",
+      greeting: "Hi, My name is Christopher Godwin and I'd be happy to answer any resume and interview related questions.", };
   },
   computed: {